FalconChristmas/fpp/external/rasclock/README.txt

 	scp rtc-pcf2127a.ko pi@fpp:./

 ssh to the Pi and copy the module to the lib/modules directory.
-This example shows the 3.10.38+ kernel directory which was the latest at the time of the writing of this document.

 	ssh pi@fpp
-	sudo cp rtc-pcf2127a.ko /lib/modules/3.10.38+/kernel/drivers/rtc/
+	sudo cp rtc-pcf2127a.ko /lib/modules/$(uname -r)/kernel/drivers/rtc/

 Test load the module while still logged into the Pi: